jofas/blog/content/002-first-time-running/index.md

 training&mdash;including running&mdash;was accessory to my goal of becoming a good basketball player.
-A few things happened in my life back then, one being the development of chronic pain in my knees, shins and feet due to flat-footedness and I stopped playing basketball, a sport I've played since I remember.
+A few things happened in my life back then, one being the development of chronic pain in my knees, shins and feet due to flat-footedness.
+I stopped playing basketball, a sport I've played since I remember.
-I tried to do some exercises in the months that followed but never mustered enough motivation.
+Doing some exercises in the months that followed, I never mustered enough motivation to stick to a training schedule without basketball.
 The next three years I did not exercise regularly, no weightlifting and for sure no running.
 I lost some weight but otherwise stayed in decent enough shape and didn't